 Tina Surh is the Chief Investment Officer of New York University.
 NYU was founded in 1831 and is the largest private university in the U.S with a total enrollment of approximately 43,000 students across 16 academic divisions.

 Ms. Surh heads the NYU Investment Office and is responsible for the design and implementation of investment policy and strategy for the University’s Endowment.
 NYU’s $3.0 billion Endowment portfolio is globally diversified and actively managed across asset classes, and includes a substantial proportion of alternative investments.

 Ms. Surh joined NYU in early 2005 as the Director of Investments, was promoted to Deputy Chief Investment Officer in early 2008, and has led the Office since mid-2009.
 Under her leadership, the Endowment and Investment Office have undergone substantial evolution and development across all aspects, including: governance structure, investment policy and strategy, portfolio construction and manager selection, risk management and analysis, performance reporting and organizational staffing.

-Prior to NYU, Ms. Surh was with the Princeton University Investment Company.
-While at Princeton, she focused on manager due diligence, selection and monitoring, and in particular on sourcing and evaluating new opportunities in Asia.
-Previously, Ms. Surh worked as a private equity investor with DCMI, a middle market buyout and growth equity investment manager.
-Ms. Surh began her career at Bain & Company, working with clients on strategic and operational issues across a diverse set of industries.
+Prior to joining NYU, Ms. Surh was with the Princeton University Investment Company, where she focused on manager research and selection across multiple asset classes, and in particular, led sourcing and evaluation of new opportunities in Asia.
+Previously, Ms. Surh worked as a private equity investor with DCMI, a middle-market buyout and growth equity investment manager.
+Ms. Surh began her career at Bain & Company, solving strategic and operational issues across a diverse set of industries.

-Ms. Surh and her husband, Scott Mailhot, reside in Brooklyn with their three children, Delphine, Julian and Olivier.
+She and her husband reside in Brooklyn with their three children.